mattybrad/drumkid/docs/v6/manual.md

 **Swing** - Creates a swing feel to a beat by altering the timing of certain hits.
 There are three settings: straight, partial swing, and full (triplet) swing.

 **Tempo** - Alters the tempo (BPM) of the beat.
 Will override any tempo previously set using the tap tempo function.

+## MIDI
+DrumKid has MIDI in and out ports.
+These can be used to connect DrumKid to other MIDI equipment.

+### Synchronisation
+DrumKid sends and receives MIDI clock signals.
+A clock signal will be sent through the "MIDI out" socket whenever DrumKid is playing.
+If DrumKid detects a clock signal through the "MIDI in" socket, it will synchronise itself to this signal.
+Once a clock signal has been received, the tempo controls will stop having any effect (you can return to non-synchronised mode by turning DrumKid off and on again).
+In synchronised mode, the start/stop button acts slightly differently - it will still stop the beat as normal, but starting a beat will only work if there is an active clock signal.
+If you attempt to start the beat before a clock signal is present, DrumKid will wait for a clock signal before starting.
+This behaviour may change with future updates.

+### Note output
+DrumKid outputs note data on channel 10 (the standard MIDI drum channel).
+The note numbers are as follows:
+- Kick - C1 (36)
+- Click - C#1 (37)
+- Snare - D1 (38)
+- Closed hi-hat - F#1 (42)
+- Tom - G1 (43)

 ## Other info
 Because DrumKid uses a lo-fi method (known as pulse width modulation) to generate its audio signal, there is a trace, high-frequency noise present in the output.
 While this signal should be above the human range of hearing, you may want to filter it out if you are recording DrumKid in a studio, especially if you intend to pitch-shift the recording downwards (since this could bring the noise within human hearing range).
 To remove the noise, use a band-stop or low-pass filter (before any pitch-shifting) - the offending frequency should be at 32768Hz.